The Hermosa project is a polymetallic mine being developed in Arizona, US, by Australia-based mining company South32.

 The Hermosa project will involve the development of the Taylor zinc-lead-silver sulphide deposit and the Clark zinc-manganese-silver oxide deposit.
 It also includes a highly prospective land package hosting multiple exploration targets with further polymetallic and copper mineralisation potential.

-First production is expected in 2027 while the mine is expected to reach nameplate production capacity in 2030.
-Average production from the Taylor deposit is estimated at 111,000t of zinc, 138,000t of lead and 7.3 million ounces (Moz) of silver a year.
+First production from the Taylor deposit is expected in 2027 while the mine is expected to reach nameplate production capacity in 2030.
+The annual average production from the Taylor deposit is estimated at 111,000t of zinc, 138,000t of lead and 7.3 million ounces (moz) of silver.

 The project is estimated to require a capital investment of approximately $1.7bn for the Taylor deposit for a life of mine of 22 years.